Bart Ehrman verses Lee Strobel on Inerrancy

 The inerrancy question does not involve interpretive problems or debates concerning the best text type.
 However, problems of apparent discrepancies, conflicting numbers, differences in parallel accounts, or allegedly unscientific statements do concern the question of inerrancy.
 Errantists and inerrantists both have access to the same facts concerning each of these problems.
 Both have capable minds to interact with those facts.
 Both can read the conclusions of others.
 But they do not come to these problems with the same basic outlook.
 The errantist's outlook includes not only the possibility but the reality of his possible conclusions is that one or another of them is actually an error.
 The inerrant, on the other hand, has concluded that the Bible contains no errors” (Basic Theology, 107)

 Lee Strobel had the same Christian evidence as Bart Ehrman.
-Strobel like Ehrman also went to Princeton, but to the Law school, not the seminary.
-Strobel became an investigative journalist for the Chicago Tribune.
+Strobel went to Yale Law School Strobel and became an investigative journalist for the Chicago Tribune.
 He was an atheist.
 His wife Leslie started going to Willow Creek church and Strobel noticed positive changes in her lifestyle.
-He went to church with her at Willow Creek and heard Bill Hybel preach.
+He attended church with her at Willow Creek and heard Bill Hybel preach.

 Strobel started what became a two-year investigation of Christianity.
-The first year he studied the Gospels.
+In the first year, he studied the Gospels.
 He wanted to know if the Gospels were historically accurate.
-Was there eyewitness verification to the events in the Gospels?
+Was there eyewitness verification of the events in the Gospels?
 Were there contradictions?
 Was the transmission of the text reliable since there were no original autographs?
 Was there outside corroboration of the New Testament?
 What about the Gnostic Gospels?
 So, Strobel sought out and interrogated leading theologians.
 They answered his questions.

 In addition to Greek manuscripts, we also have translations of the gospel into other languages at a relatively early time---Latin, Syriac, and Coptic.
 And beyond that, we have what may be called secondary translations made a little later, like Armenian and Gothic.
 And a lot of others---Georgian, Ethiopian, a great variety.
 How does that help?
 Because even if we had no Greek manuscripts today, by piecing together the information from these translations from a relatively early date, we could actually reproduce the contents of the New Testament.
 In addition to that, even if we lost all the Greek manuscripts and the early translations, we could still reproduce the contents of the New Testament from the multiplicity of quotations in commentaries, sermons, letters, and so forth of the early church fathers” (p.
 59).

 In the second year, Lee examined the resurrection of Jesus.
-All the time his wife was praying for Stobel's salvation.
-Finally, on November 8th, 1981, Strobel went into his study with a legal pad.
-He drew a line down the middle and wrote on one side "Positive Evidence" and on the other side, he wrote "Negative Evidence."
+All the time, his wife prayed for Stobel's salvation.
+Finally, on November 8th, 1981, Strobel entered his study with a legal pad.
+He drew a line down the middle and wrote on one side, "Positive Evidence," and on the other, he wrote "Negative Evidence."
 He then weighed the evidence and decided to trust Christ as his Savior.

 Can the Gospels be trusted?
 The evidence is there.
 It is up to you!
 “Choose you today whom you will serve.”